 Stir fry.
 Heat up the skillet or wok and then add some oil and the tofu.
 Stir fry it for a few minutes then add the veggies, followed by the rice and eggs.
 Finish with the sauce and let it all cook for a couple of minutes.

 What is the best pan to use for this recipe?
-You need is a fairly roomy skillet or wok for this recipe.
+You need a fairly large skillet or wok for this recipe.
 A large, coated cast-iron skillet is a good choice.
 A 12" pan is ideal.
 A carbon steel pan or wok would also work very well.

 Tips for baking tofu